CentroEPiaggio/footstep_planner/README.md

 `roslaunch footstep_planner fake_primesense.launch`

-Start a static tf publisher in order to put a world frame into the point cloud (values should be changed accordingly to the loaded scene.pcd)
+Start a static tf publisher in order to put a world frame into the point cloud, change the launch accordingly to the loaded scene.pcd.
+As an example, if you used stairs_2.pcd and you want to use the Walk-Man robot to plan you should launch:

-`roslaunch footstep_planner static.launch`
+`roslaunch footstep_planner stairs_walkman.launch`

 Finally start the footstep planner:

 `roslaunch footstep_planner footstep_planner.launch`

+you can specify another robot with respect to Walk-Man using the *robot* parameter.

 In order to send commands, just do a

-`rostopic pub footstep_planner/command_i std_msgs/String TAB`
+`rostopic pub footstep_planner/command_i std_msgs/Header TAB`

 And fill the automatic empty message that ros will put in the shell with any command below.